Tiểu Vy

-Early life and education
+Early life

-Trần Tiểu Vy was born and raised in Hội An, Quảng Nam, Vietnam.
+Vy was born and raised in Hội An, Quảng Nam, Vietnam.
 She completed 10th-grade at Trần Quý Cáp High School in Hội An then later moved to Ho Chi Minh City and continued to study at Vạn Hạnh Escalator School in District 10, Ho Chi Minh City.
-After finishing high school, she pursued a degree in Business Administration through the International Linkage Program between the University of Sunderland in Sunderland, United Kindom and Ho Chi Minh City University of Technology and Education, graduating in 2022.
+After finishing high school, Vy pursued a degree in Business Administration through the International Linkage Program between the University of Sunderland in Sunderland, United Kingdom and Ho Chi Minh City University of Technology and Education, graduating in 2022.

 Career

-In 2018, at the age of 18, Trần Tiểu Vy was crowned Miss Vietnam.
+In 2018, at the age of 18, Vy was crowned Miss Vietnam.
 In the final night of the competition, she surpassed 40 contestants from across the country, including 1st Runner-up Bùi Phương Nga and 2nd Runner-up Nguyễn Thị Thúy An.
-That same year, she represented Vietnam at the Miss World pageant held in Sanya, China, and placed in the Top 30 overall.
-Additionally, she achieved several sub-awards, including Top 3 in the Beauty with a Purpose project, Top 30 in the Talent competition, and Top 32 in the Top Model segment.
+That same year, Vy represented Vietnam at the Miss World pageant held in Sanya, China, and placed in the Top 30 overall.
+She achieved several sub-awards, including Top 3 in the Beauty with a Purpose project, Top 30 in the Talent competition, and Top 32 in the Top Model segment.

-In addition to her participation in beauty pageants, in 2018 Tiểu Vy was invited to attend the launch event of the VinFast automobile brand at the Paris Motor Show, France, an event that attracted many international celebrities, including former football star David Beckham.
+In addition to her participation in beauty pageants, in 2018 Vy was invited to attend the launch event of the VinFast automobile brand at the Paris Motor Show, France, an event that attracted some international celebrities, including former association football player David Beckham.

-In 2020, Trần Tiểu Vy ventured into acting by appearing in the music video "Em Không Sai, Chúng ta sai" by Vietnamese singer Erik.
+In 2020, Vy ventured into acting by appearing in the music video "Em Không Sai, Chúng ta sai" by Vietnamese singer Erik.
 In 2022, she served as a judge for the first time at the Miss World Vietnam pageant.
-This marked a new milestone in her career since winning the crown.
-That same year, she had her first film role, playing the lead in the movie Đảo độc đắc Tử mẫu Thiên linh cái, directed by Lê Bình Giang.
-Additionally, she also appeared in the Tet film Chủ tịch giao hàng, produced by artist Trường Giang.
+This marked a new milestone in Vy's career since winning the crown.
+That same year, Vy had her first film role, playing the lead in the movie Đảo độc đắc Tử mẫu Thiên linh cái, directed by Lê Bình Giang.
+She also appeared in the Tet film Chủ tịch giao hàng, produced by artist Trường Giang.

 Pageantry

 Miss Vietnam 2018

-She was crowned Miss Vietnam 2018 on September 16, 2018 at the Phu Tho Indoor Stadium in Ho Chi Minh City.
+Vy was crowned Miss Vietnam 2018 on September 16, 2018, at the Phu Tho Indoor Stadium in Ho Chi Minh City.
 She succeeded Miss Vietnam 2016, Đỗ Mỹ Linh.

 Miss World 2018

-She represented Vietnam at the Miss World 2018 pageant in Sanya, China on December 8, 2018.
+Vy represented Vietnam at the Miss World 2018 pageant in Sanya, China on December 8, 2018.
 She was placed in top 30.